 The College has excellent facilities for the graduate program.
-Practically all graduate courses are scheduled in air-conditioned rooms.
+Practically all graduate ourses are scheduled in air-conditioned rooms.

 The library is well equipped for graduate study.
-An extensive and centrally located bibliography collection is a major assistance to effective research.
-Four individual microfilm reading rooms equipped with microfilm reader-printers are available.
-The Graduate Reading Room is located on the second floor.
+An extensive and centrally located bibliograthy collection is a major assistance to effective research.
+Four individual microfilm reading comes equipped with microfilm reader-printers are available.
+The Graduate Reading Rooms located on the second floor.

-The Learning Resources Center contains ample collections of current elementary and secondary school textbooks, courses of study, curriculum bulletins, Georgia State Department of Education publications.
-United States Office of Education bulletins, and a variety of periodicals and pamphlets.
-Graduate students may avail themselves of these materials most of which can be checked out.
+The Learning Resources Center contains ample collections of current elementary a secondary school textbooks, courses of study, curriculum bulletins, Georgia State Depment of Education publications.
+United States Office of Education bulletins, and a variety periodicals and pamphlets.
+Graduate students may avail themselves of these material most of which can be checked out.

-Six thousand square feet of research area for graduate students in biology is located in the Biology Research Annex for all types of biological research problems.
-In addition the Department of Biological & Environmental Sciences operates a field station on 10 acres of land at Lake Sinclair for ecological and aquatic research.
+Six thousand square feet of research area for graduate students in biology is located in Biology Research Annex for all types of biological research problems.
+In addition Department of Biological & Environmental Sciences operates a field station on 10 acres land at Lake Sinclair for ecological and aquatic research.

 The Home Economics Child & Family Center, located in Kilpatrick Hall is a laboratory center for the study of human development.
-Here the Home Economics Department operates a Nursery which enrolls children from infancy through four years of age and provides family development experiences.
+Here the Home Economics Department operated Nursery which enrolls children from infancy through four years of age and provides far development experiences.